yhwkorea/compact-SQIsign/README.md

 If set to `ON` (default), SQIsign is built with signature and verification functionality.
 If set to `OFF`, SQIsign is built with verification functionality only.
-In the latter case, GMP is no longer a dependency.
+In the latter case, SQIsign is built with smaller memory.

 ### CMAKE_BUILD_TYPE